rahular5/appledog-verilogverse/README.md

-**Embarking on a journey through the realms of Verilog and VLSI design.**

                       _            _                                          _  _
                      | |          | |                                        (_)| |
   __ _  _ __   _ __  | |  ___   __| |  ___    __ _  ______ __   __ ___  _ __  _ | |  ___    __ _ __   __ ___  _ __  ___   ___